Categories: Lease Accounting

 Lease management compliance

-IFRS 16: Under IFRS 16, similar to ASC 842, lease changes require you to adjust your accounting.
-Whether it’s a change in lease payments, an extension or termination of the lease, or a reclassification of lease types, it’s essential to track and update these changes to comply with the standard’s requirements.
+Under IFRS 16, similar to ASC 842, lease changes require you to adjust your accounting.
+Whether it’s a change in lease payments, an extension or termination of the lease, or a reclassification of lease types, it’s essential to track and update these changes to comply with the IFRS 16 requirements.

-GASB 87: For state and local governments, GASB 87 introduces new standards for lease accounting, which also emphasize the need for regular updates as lease terms evolve.
-Like ASC 842 and IFRS 16, GASB 87 mandates accurate and timely updates whenever lease terms are modified, ensuring transparency and proper reporting.
+For state and local governments, GASB 87 introduces new standards for lease accounting, which also emphasize the need for regular updates as lease terms evolve.
+Like ASC 842 and IFRS 16, GASB 87 requirements call for accurate and timely updates to lease records whenever lease terms are modified, ensuring transparency and proper reporting.

 When selecting lease management software, consider these key features: